-- 646.330. (a) If from a reading of the petition the court is satisfied that the petition sets forth good cause for relief, the court shall issue an order to show cause directed to the respondent party; otherwise the court shall enter an order denying the petition. - (b) The order to show cause shall be served on the respondent and shall be returnable no earlier than 10 days from its issuance nor later than 30 days after the filing of the petition. - (c) The respondent party has the right to serve and file a written responsive pleading or other response to the petition and order to show cause.
+646.330. (a) If from a reading of the petition the presiding officer is satisfied that the motion sets forth good cause for relief, the presiding officer shall issue an order to show cause directed to the responding party; otherwise the presiding officer shall enter an order denying the motion.

+(b) The order to show cause shall be served on the responding party and shall be returnable no earlier than 10 days from its issuance nor later than 30 days after the making of the motion.

+(c) The responding party has the right to make and serve a written response to the motion and order to show cause.

 Comment.
-Section 646.330 continues subdivision (c) of former Section 11507.7.
+Section 646.330 supersedes subdivision (c) of former Section 11507.7.
+Under this article proceedings to compel discovery are before the presiding officer rather than the superior court.

-§ 646.340.
+§ 646,340.
 Stay of proceedings

 646.340.
-The court may in its discretion order the adjudicative proceeding stayed during the pendency of the proceeding, and if necessary for a reasonable time thereafter to give the parties time to comply with the court order.
+The presiding officer may in its discretion order the adjudicative proceeding stayed during the pendency of the proceeding, and if necessary for a reasonable time thereafter to give the parties time to comply with the presiding officer's order.

 Comment.
-Section 646.340 continues subdivision (d) of former Section 11507.7.
+Section 646.340 supersedes subdivision (d) of former Section 11507.7.
+Under this article proceedings to compel discovery are before the presiding officer rather than the superior court.